daveho/daveho.github.com/_posts/2012-10-13-an-mc68008-computer-project.md

 computer, the [Sinclair QL](http://en.wikipedia.org/wiki/Sinclair_ql) (which famously was one of the computers that
 [Linus Torvalds](http://en.wikipedia.org/wiki/Linus_torvalds)
 learned to program on).
-For those of us who where there, the early years of home computing have a magic that is difficult to describe.
+For those of us who were there, the early years of home computing have a magic that is difficult to describe.
 Building something based on that technology recaptures some of that magic.